Using Greyproxy with Greywall

 }

-These are greywall's defaults — no configuration needed if greyproxy is running on default ports.
+These are greywall's defaults, so no configuration is needed if greyproxy is running on default ports.

 Using a Different SOCKS5 Proxy